 - Dozens of positive reviews

-If you are in need of Philadelphia mortgages after Chapter 7 bankruptcy, it’s best to speak with a knowledgeable attorney.
+If you are in need of a mortgage after Chapter 7 bankruptcy, it’s best to speak with a knowledgeable bankruptcy and foreclosure attorney.
 At The Law Offices of David M. Offen, we have the experience and knowledge to help you understand all your options for debt relief and bankruptcy.
 Call 215-625-9600 to schedule a free consultation.